601: Girls Town

 Judy, Judy, Judy.

-An impersonation of Goober Pyle (George Lindsey) impersonating Cary Grant on The Andy Griffith Show.
-Goober was known for his bad imitations of celebrities.
+An impersonation of Goober Pyle (George Lindsey) impersonating Cary Grant on The Andy Griffith Show (CBS, 1960-1968).
+Goober was known for his poor imitations of celebrities.
+Famously, Cary Grant never actually said “Judy, Judy, Judy,” but that line became the core of many bad imitations of him.

 Just reach out and touch someone, baby.

 “Reach out and touch someone” was an advertising slogan for AT&T in the early 1980s.